Hammerhead8/Filters/README.md

 * Arbitrary passband gain
 * Highpass Inverse Chebyshev filters
 * Error handling
-* Specify desired passband gain for Chebyshev and Inverse Chebyshev filters
+* Specify desired passband gain for Inverse Chebyshev filters

 # Usage
 The classes for the available filter types are as follows: